-Our Anthropology program focuses on archaeology, biological anthropology, and socio-cultural anthropology.
+Our Anthropology program focuses on archaeology, biological anthropology, socio-cultural anthropology, and linguistic anthropology.
 We offer a major and two minors in anthropology.
 Any member of the Anthropology department will be glad to talk to you about the field and our class offerings.
 If you are unsure of who to talk to, contact our Director of Undergraduate Studies.

 Coursework takes place in classrooms, in laboratories, and in the field.
 The discipline is broad and the work we conduct is varied.
 Laboratory work could mean anything from comparing skeletons to cataloging artifacts in a database.
 Anthropology field work could mean scraping back layers of dirt at an archaeological dig or observing consumers at a café.

 The goal of our undergraduate curriculum is threefold: